All Episodes

 Once you're there, no matter what you say you've done next, nobody ever leaves the KGB.

-Um I don't know if Obama was trying to pay him a compliment or um or not.
+I don't know if Obama was trying to pay him a compliment or not.

-We got a little miniature list here, a little montage of Obama gaps, and none of these are reported on none of these are commented on, none of these are analyzed, none of these reflect uh negatively in any way on Obama, as any of these by themselves or together uttered by a Republican would destroy the guy.
+None of these reflect negatively in any way on Obama, as any of these by themselves or together uttered by a Republican would destroy the guy.

 You send a kid to the emergency room for a treatable illness like asthma.

-But that last one, that was uh Memorial Day 2008.
+But that last one, that was Memorial Day 2008.

 I see many of them in the audience here today.

-And in each one of these, if the media was inclined to talk about it, it was you know he didn't mean that.
+And in each one of these, if the media was inclined to talk about it, you know he didn't mean that.

 What are you talking about?

-Well, one thing I'm talking about is I don't I I have not drank the Kool-Aid.
+Well, one of the things I'm talking about is I don't, I have not drank the Kool-Aid.

 I do not believe that Obama is smarter than anybody else.